JUNO Sensitivity to Invisible Decay Modes of Neutrons: Simulation

 Natural radioactivity is found in all materials and can only be reduced by strict requirements for material screening and environmental control.
-It can be separated into internal radioactivity from the LS itself and external radioactivity from the other parts of the JUNO detector.
-The internal radioactivity stems mainly from radionuclides in the U/Th chains.
+It can be separated into internal radioactivity originating from the LS itself and external radioactivity from other parts of the JUNO detector, with the predominant external background originating in the PMT glass.
+The internal radioactivity primarily comes from radio-nuclides in the U/Th chains, with the assumed concentration of U/Th being $10^{-6}$ ppb~\cite{JUNO:2021kxb}.
 They contribute to the deposited energy regardless of the type of emitted particles ($\alpha$, $\beta$, and $\gamma$), as the energy is directly released into the LS, where these radionuclides are uniformly distributed.
 To reduce the impact of radioactivity, JUNO has implemented strict background control strategies, enabling the rate of natural radioactivity to be limited to 10~Hz.
 Ref.~\cite{JUNO:2021kxb} provides a comprehensive summary of the approach taken by JUNO to achieve this goal and presents the internal and external radioactivity results from the detector simulation.
-The external radioactivity can be suppressed significantly with a fiducial volume cut of $R_{i}<$ 16.7 m and an energy cut of 0.7--30 MeV.
+The external radioactivity can be suppressed significantly with a fiducial volume cut of $R_{i}<$ 16.7 m and an energy cut of 0.7--30 MeV as shown in Fig.~\ref{fig:radioactivity_fv}.
 In this case, the internal and external radioactivity rates are around 1.98 Hz and 0.48 Hz.
+Meanwhile, the $\alpha$ particle from $^{238}$U, $^{232}$Th, $^{210}$Po radioactive decay chains can interact with $^{13}$C in LS, and the interaction of $^{13}$C($\alpha$, n)$^{16}$O may produce the prompt-delayed event.
+The expected rate of such events can be determined based on the concentrations~\cite{JUNO:2021kxb} and neutron yields~\cite{Zhao:2013mba}.